The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Read stories of inspiration, overcoming challenges, and making a difference in public service from Kaplan University students.

-Meet graduate Kelly Condie and how she applied her Kaplan University education to her career as the director of a nonprofit childcare center.
+Meet early childhood development graduate Kelly Condie and how she applied her Kaplan University education to her career as the director of a nonprofit childcare center.

 Betsy Kuecker grew up in Iowa and earned a bachelor’s degree in communications from a local university.
 She worked in corporate marketing right out of college, then a year later she got a job with her alma mater.
 She found that she really enjoyed working with the students and transitioned later to working at a nonprofit church camp.
 Her inclination to teach grew stronger.